Payment gateway testing: A how-to guide for businesses

 6. Why testing payment gateways is important

 A payment gateway is an ecommerce service that processes, verifies, and accepts credit and debit card payments for businesses.
-The global payment gateway market is projected to increase from $26 billion in 2022 to $189 billion by 2032.
+The global payment gateway market is projected to increase from over $48 billion in 2025 to over $245 billion by 2033.
 Payment gateway testing verifies the functionality and security of a payment gateway to ensure the system can process online transactions accurately and securely.

-Below, we’ll cover what businesses need to know about types of payment gateway testing, how each type works, and why keeping up with this testing is important.
+Below, we’ll cover what businesses need to know about the types of payment gateway testing, how each type works, and why this testing is important.

 What’s in this article?